Transformation In Action

 Nurturing Active Local And Global Citizens

-The Active Citizenship Education (ACE) programme plays a pivotal role in fostering SST students to become global citizens who see the world as an interconnected set of systems.
-It aims to help our students develop attributes that allows them to take advantage of the opportunities abroad.
+The ACE programme plays a pivotal role in fostering SST students to become global citizens who see the world as an interconnected set of systems.
+It aims to help our students develop attributes that allow them to take advantage of the opportunities abroad under the Overseas Learning Experience (OLE) programme.

 They will be equipped with skills to carry out advocacy projects and serve the community with purpose and enthusiasm.
 Through this experience, we want our students to appreciate that their actions have an impact on others and hence have the courage to take the lead in contributing towards creating a better environment for themselves and others.